MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/send-push-notifications-to-your-apps-customers.md

 - Your notification content should not include confidential or potentially sensitive info.
 - While we’ll make every effort to deliver your notification as scheduled, there may occasionally be latency issues that impact delivery.
 - Be sure not to send notifications too often.
 More than once every 30 minutes can seem intrusive (and for many scenarios, less frequently than that is preferable).
 - Be aware that if a customer who uses your app (and is signed in with their Microsoft account at the time the segment membership is determined) later gives their device to someone to use, the other person may see the notification that was targeted at the original customer.
-(For more info, see [Configure your app for targeted push notifications](../monetize/configure-your-app-to-receive-dev-center-notifications.md#notification-customers)
+For more info, see [Configure your app for targeted push notifications](../monetize/configure-your-app-to-receive-dev-center-notifications.md#notification-customers).

 ## Getting started with push notifications